javierhndev/Voyager-Reference-Models/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 # LLaMA for PyTorch
 Here we provide the scripts and instructions to train LLaMa 2 7B model using Megatron-DeepSpeed.
-The code has been ported and to [Habana's HPUs](https://github.com/HabanaAI/Model-References/tree/1.11.0/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed)
+The code has been ported to [Habana's HPUs](https://github.com/HabanaAI/Model-References/tree/1.11.0/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed)

 ## Model overview